 For more information, see how to manage server roles within the Discord app.

-The only other way to add an auto-role feature is to create a bot yourself that does the deed.
-You can add your own special spin on things that will allow certain milestones to be met to achieve a new role or any other way you can think of to add one.
+In closing, the only other way to add an auto-role feature is to develop a bot yourself that does the deed.
+You can add your unique spin on things that will allow certain milestones to be met to achieve a new role or any other way you think to add one.
 The limit is your creativity, coding ability, and understanding of the Discord API.

-These two proposed bots are very popular, meaning they’re likely to continue receiving support and evolving as time goes on.
-If you have any special requests for additional features, you can contact the support teams for Dyno Bot or Mee6 on their Discord Support servers.
+Regardless, the two proposed bots in the article are very popular, meaning they’re likely to continue receiving support and evolving as time goes on.
+If you have any special requests for additional features, contact the Dyno Bot Support Team or the Mee6 Support Team on their Discord Support servers.

 Discord is packed with so many features already; add to that bots and auto-assigning roles, and it’s natural to have more questions.
 We’ve included more answers to those questions below.